wiggitywhitney/mcp-commit-story/engineering-mcp-journal-spec-final.md

   - Commit hash: [`cda9ef2`](https://github.com/your-org/your-repo/commit/cda9ef2)

 ### Configurable AI Tone/Style for Summaries

-- Allow the user to control the tone and style of AI-generated summaries in journal entries by setting the `ai_tone` field in `.mcp-commit-storyrc.yaml`.
+**Overview**: Allow users to customize the tone and style of AI-generated summaries in journal entries through configuration settings.

+**Configuration**: Set the `ai_tone` field in `.mcp-commit-storyrc.yaml` to control summary generation style.

+**Implementation Approach**:
-- The value of `ai_tone` can be any free-form string, such as a tone, style, persona, or creative instruction.
-This value will be passed directly to the AI to guide summary generation.
+- **Free-form values**: Accept any string value (tone, style, persona, or creative instruction)
+- **Direct AI integration**: Pass the value directly to AI prompts to guide summary generation
-- There is no fixed list of supported values.
-Users may specify anything, e.g., "concise and technical", "in the style of a pirate", "for a 10-year-old", "sarcastic", "neutral", etc.
-- If omitted, the default is "neutral and factual".
+- **Fallback behavior**: Default to "neutral and factual" if omitted
+- **Validation**: No fixed validation list - users can specify any instruction
-- Results may vary depending on the AI's capabilities and the specificity of the instruction.
+- **Result variability**: Output depends on AI capabilities and instruction specificity

+**Suggested Implementation Categories**:
+- `neutral` (default): Objective, factual, and balanced.
+No strong personality.
+- `concise`: Short, direct, and minimal.
+Focuses on brevity and essentials.
+- `explanatory`: Clear, step-by-step, and focused on making things easy to understand.
+- `technical`: Uses precise, domain-specific language.
+For advanced/engineering audiences.
+- `reflective`: Thoughtful, introspective, and focused on lessons learned.
+- `friendly`: Warm, encouraging, and positive—but still professional.

+**Technical Integration**:
+- Modify AI prompt generation in daily summary creation
+- The **Summary** section of journal entries will reflect the selected `ai_tone` style
+- Add fallback logic with warning logs for processing errors
+- Ensure backward compatibility with existing journal entries

 #### Example Configuration:
 ```yaml